The Hypnos guide to Sleep Apnoea

-In some cases, people who are overweight may also find they’re suffering with the condition quite badly.
-Research has shown that those who are obese are more likely to have extra tissue in the back of their throat which can block the air coming in to their lungs whilst they sleep.
+In some cases, people who are overweight may also find they’re suffering from the condition quite badly.
+Research has shown that those who are obese are more likely to have extra tissue in the back of their throat which can block the air coming into their lungs whilst they sleep.
 In cases where weight is a factor, studies have shown that losing around 10% of body weight can have a significant impact on the symptoms and feelings associated with this condition.

 Ensuring you have a balanced, healthy diet that’s low in cholesterol and saturated fat, can help with efforts to minimise high blood pressure, which may also then indirectly have a positive impact on your sleep.

-Sleeping aids, such as a CPAP machines (which stands for continuous positive airway pressure) can do wonders for those with this debilitating and unpleasant condition.
+Sleeping aids, such as a CPAP machine (which stands for continuous positive airway pressure) can do wonders for those with this debilitating and unpleasant condition.